 Almonds contain high levels of magnesium (270mg per 100g serving) (3) which has a wide variety of incredible health benefits.
 A lack of this important mineral can cause a magnesium deficiency which can have further implications including high blood pressure.
 These high blood pressure levels can then lead to complications of their own, such as causing heart attacks, making it imperative to keep those blood pressure levels down at a healthy rate.
 Almonds can help you do just that.
 They are a great source of magnesium to help you reach the RDA recommended 375mg of magnesium a day (4).

 One little almond is bursting with an array of essential vitamins, great for our overall health and wellbeing.
 However, there is one vitamin that really puts this nut a level above the rest – vitamin B1.
-Also known as thiamine, this vitamin can contribute to the normal functioning of the heart, as well as the nervous system, to ensure your whole body is in top shape!
+Also known as thiamine, this vitamin can contribute to the normal regulation of your heart health, as well as the nervous system, to ensure your whole body is in top shape!
 Almonds are an incredible food source of thiamine, containing 0.21mg per 100g serving (5), making them the perfect, easy snack to help regulate the heart.

 Higher levels of iron can protect against heart disease, so it’s good to know that almonds contain an incredible 3.7mg of iron per 100g serving (6).
 The body uses iron to maintain the normal formation of red blood cells and to make hemoglobin which transports oxygen around the body to vital organs like the heart.
 However, too much iron can be dangerous so be sure to follow the recommended daily amount of 14 mg per day (7).